Skip Navigation

 Annotation: This handbook explains the contracting opportunities available to dentists and federally qualified health center (FQHC) administrators as well as the process for engaging these opportunities.
 It provides a step-by-step decision chart for establishing and implementing contractual arrangements that meet federal rules and policy.
 Topics include sources of funding for oral health care; rate setting for the purchase of contracted services; service locations and policies and procedures; payment mechanisms and scope of contracted services; billing clients, Medicaid, and other third parties; risks; accountability; roles for federal and state agencies; alternative arrangements; and technical assistance.
 A model contract, a decision flow chart, and a model oral health services agreement are also included.

-Keywords: Administration, Children, Dental care, Federal programs, Health care financing, Health policy, Manuals, Oral health, Public private partnerships, Service delivery
+Keywords: Administration, Children, Federal programs, Health care financing, Health policy, Manuals, Oral health, Oral health care, Public private partnerships, Service delivery

 Iowa Department of Public Health.
 2010.
 Care for Kids: Early and Periodic Screening, Diagnosis and Treatment—The informing and care coordination handbook: A guide for working with families.
 [Rev. ed.].
 Des Moines, IA: Iowa Department of Public Health, 58 pp.